 Committed to outreach and encouraging cross-disciplinary thinking, Andy has hosted "Dr. Andy's Poetry and Technology Hour" on radio station KDVS since 2000.
-He is also the Chair of the Cultural Arts and Entertainment Committee of the City of Davis, and the Poet Laureate of Davis.
+He is also the past Chair of the Cultural Arts and Entertainment Committee of the City of Davis, and the Poet Laureate emeritus of Davis.
 His recent publications include an essay on teaching with Twitter in Teaching Arts and Science with the New Social Media, on Beat Art and Poetry in Lifescapes Magazine, and an essay on the history of the UC Davis Studio Art MFA Program.
 His books of poetry include Split Stock, co-authored with Writing Program colleague Brad Henderson, Where's Jukie?, about raising a son with special needs, and In the Almond Orchard: Coming Home from War, published in 2016.
 In 2017, he published a book that people who don't know Andy might actually want to read: Pub Quizzes: Trivia for Smart People.
 Currently Andy is working on three book projects, and leading a team of friends and interns in running the bimonthly Poetry Night Reading Series at the John Natsoulas Gallery in Davis (see http://www.poetryindavis.com).

-Andy was named Poet Laureate of Davis in 2014 and 2016.
 Andy lives in Davis with his wife, the author Kate Duren, and their three children, Geneva, Jukie, and Truman.
 Follow him on Twitter at http://www.twitter.com/andyojones and online at http://www.andyojones.com.